cjoergensen/microservices-in-dotnet6/src/exercise1 - RPC over HTTP/readme.md

 Build the solution.
 Right-Click the Solution in VS and select Properties.
 Select the 'Multiple startup projects' option and add  _WebApi (ConsumptionNotificationSubscriptionService\WebApi)_ to the list of startup projects.
 Press F5 to start the project.

-Navigate to the Notifications page and flip the 'Consumption alerts' switch and confirm that the change is persisted. test
+Navigate to the Notifications page and flip the 'Consumption alerts' switch and confirm that the change is persisted.